MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-kernel-mode-debugging-over-usb-eem-arm-kdnet.md

 ---
-title: Setting Up Kernel-Mode Debugging over USB EEM on an Arm device using KDNET
+title: Setting Up Kernel-Mode Debugging Over USB EEM on an Arm Device Using KDNET
 description: Debugging Tools for Windows supports kernel debugging over a USB cable using EEM on an Arm device.
 This topic describes how to set up USB EEM on an Arm device using the kdnet.exe utility. ms.date: 11/23/2020
 ---